TaylorReininger/jhu_software_concepts/module_3/README.md

 http://127.0.0.1:8080
 ```

+## Module 2 Changes

+- Had to go back to Module 2 and make sure to also capture the link to the insticator commenting page.
+- Had to shift some of the column indexing to account for the new field in the cleaning script.
+- Had to re-scrape the data and re-clean it.
+- Made a copy of the new dataset into module_3 for use with this homework.

 ## Limitations

-- I'm choosing to fill blank fields with -1 so they can still be floats
+- I'm choosing to fill blank fields with -1 so they can still be floats.
-- GPA scales are different (some out of 4, some higher)
+- GPA scales are different (some out of 4, some higher).
-- Things like emojis, seeing GPAs with no decimal like "3 99" and other nonsense
+- Things like emojis, seeing GPAs with no decimal like "3 99" and other nonsense are challenging.
-- Could potentially see malicious database injection code in the entries
+- Could potentially see malicious database injection code in the entries.
--

 ## Citations

-- I found Llama3.1 extremely helpful with this homework
+- I found Llama3.1 extremely helpful with this homework.
-- I borrowed heavily from my module_1 web app
+- I borrowed heavily from my module_1 web app.
-- I used data scraped and cleaned from module_2
+- I used data scraped and cleaned from module_2.